 It is interesting to see everything throughout history has common or repeated occurences; that whenever Christinaity becomes man centered in practice or teaching, God raises up believers to bring others back to the truth of His word.
 This has been happening since the beginning of the Church.

 In the first place, I hear that when you come together as a church, there are divisions among you, and to some extent I believe it.
 19 No doubt there have to be differences among you to show which of you have God’s approval.– 1 Corinthians 11.18-19

 Catholic Doctrines and Theology

-Over time the Catholic Church developed distinct doctrines, theologies, and teachings that differ from the teaching of the original church and the protestant faith.
+Over time the Catholic Church developed distinct doctrines, theologies, and teachings that differ from the teaching of the original church, or early church, rediscovered by the protestant faith.
 Various councils were formed to determine and settle various doctrinal issues that would be cemented into Catholic theology.
 These theologies where recorded in the Catholic Catechisms.

 The Catholic Church uses the Bible and the Catechism of the Catholic Church as its primary sources of scripture and authority.

 A catechism is the summary or exposition of a doctrine or belief in the Catholic Church.